-The Ministerial Advisory Group for the victims of retail crime was established by Minister of Justice, Hon Paul Goldsmith, and the Associate Minister of Justice, Hon Nicole McKee, on 11 July 2024.
-Besides the Chair, the advisory group comprises four members with extensive expertise across the retail sector.
+The Ministerial Advisory Group for Victims of Retail Crime was established by the Minister of Justice, Hon Paul Goldsmith, and the Associate Minister of Justice, Hon Nicole McKee, on 11 July 2024.
+Besides the Chair, the advisory group comprises members with extensive expertise across the retail sector.

-The Ministerial Advisory Group has been established to provide the Ministers with high quality, independent advice, develop practical, evidence-based proposals, policies, and legislative recommendations to tackle urgent issues related to retail crime.
-MAG’s mandate is to table proposed legislation for the Government to consider as part of its plan to restore law and order including options on how security guards and business owners can better protect themselves.
+The Ministerial Advisory Group was established to provide the Ministers with high quality, independent advice, develop practical, evidence-based proposals, policies, and legislative recommendations to tackle urgent issues related to retail crime.
+The Group's mandate is to table proposed legislation for the Government to consider as part of its plan to restore law and order including options on how security guards and business owners can better protect themselves.

 This effort involves direct engagement with a diverse range of stakeholders, including retailers, victims, workers, business owners, retail experts, advocacy groups, and government agencies.
 Our mission is to create actionable solutions that place victims at the centre of justice and effectively deter offenders.
 By adopting proven, successful policies from around the world and providing independent advice on policy, prevention, detection, and deterrence, we aim to significantly reduce retail crime and enhance cross-agency collaboration to address its societal drivers.